California Association of Local Behavioral Health Boards & Commissions

 More SAMHSA PATH Data at: SAMSHA

-cALBHB/C supports the work of california's 59 local behavioral health boards and commissions by providing resources, training, and opportunities for communication and statewide advocacy.
+The california association of local behavioral* health boards & commissions (cALBHB/C) supports the work of california's 59 local behavioral health boards and commissions by providing resources, training, Technical Assistance.

-Local boards are responsible for reviewing public behavioral health and needs, services, facilities and special problems, and serve in an advisory capacity to local governing bodies and local behavioral health directors per CA Welfare and Institutions Code 5604.2.
+Local boards are responsible** for reviewing public behavioral health needs, services, facilities and special problems, and serve in an advisory capacity to local governing bodies and local behavioral health directors.

 Donations are welcome.
 CALBHB/C is a nonprofit organization.